ellipt01/joint/README.md

 The sample make.config included in this repository assumes the use of Intel OneApi 2024 (icx and icpx compilers and BLAS from MKL).

 ## 3. usage of jinv
-After running make, make install creates the core inversion program jinv, the $L_2$ norm and group lasso regularized joint inversion program, in the ./bin directory.
+After running "make", "make install" creates the inversion program "jinv", the $L_2$ norm and group lasso regularized joint inversion program, in the ./bin directory.
     USAGE: jinv
            -f <magnetic anomaly filename>
            -g <gravitic anomaly filename>